kumahq/kuma-website/docs/docs/0.3.2/policies/traffic-log.md

    In the current release of `Kuma`, a _logging backend_ can be either a _file_ or a _TCP log collector_, such as Logstash.

-2. Second, you need to create a `TrafficLog` policy to select a subset of traffic and steer its access logs into one of the _logging backends_ configured for that `Mesh`.
+2. Second, you need to create a `TrafficLog` policy to select a subset of traffic and forward its access logs into one of the _logging backends_ configured for that `Mesh`.

 ## On Universal